K5OHY/RBN_Map/README.md

 - Visualize RBN data on a map
 - Option to show all reverse beacons
+- Filter data by specific bands
+- Display UTC time of spots in the popup
 - Download the generated map
 - Automatic download of the latest available RBN data if date input is left blank